hrtovey/heather-website/src/post/make-your-website-user-friendly.md

 ![ A pop-up in the middle of the page, covering other content visitors might be interested in reading.
 The pop-up has an image of an adorable ginger kitten looking down and to the left.
 Underneath the image, the pop-up says ](./images/popups-are-bad.jpg)

 I happily and aggressively say no to those pop-ups as quickly as humanly possible.
-(How dare they try to use my emotions against me!)
+(Poor puppies and kittens.)

 Though annihilating pop-ups is at the top of my personal list, it isn't the only thing you can do to give your visitors a better user experience.
 So let's go over 10 ways you can make your website more user-friendly today.